Friday, October 18, 2024

 Van Dyke Parks' Song Cycle is mined for some samples, interwoven with Bali Hai and Mongolian twang, and some temple weirdness whose origin I shamefully forget.
 Things get blissful with Steve Hillage's Rainbow Dome Music, and back-masked strings whose origin is lost in time.
 Mystery Sound Clusters, and Judy notices we're not in Kansas any more.
 The last minute is layered from Tomita, rowboat sound effects, Hilton's voice, and a fade suggesting this could be the start of something else ...

-The entire point of TMBTBH is to provide a truly immersive soundscape which transports you, for a little while, into a pleasantly dreamlike state, without becoming dull or uninvolving (like I find a lot of ambient music).
+TMBTBH will provide a truly immersive soundscape which transports you, for a little while, into a pleasantly dreamlike state, without becoming dull or uninvolving (like I find a lot of ambient music).
 I listen to it a lot (but then I would, wouldn't I?).
 Headphones or earbuds are the best, and you will need that uninterrupted half hour alone.
+Before sleep and on waking are good.
 I hope you get a glimpse of Shangri-La.
 It's still there.
 Somewhere over the lost horizon, beyond the rainbow!

 1. Ticket to Shangri-La: